-The information in Note 14 Contingencies beginning on page 20 of our Notes to Consolidated Condensed Financial Statements is incorporated into this section by reference.
+The information in Note 15 Contingencies beginning on page 25 of our Notes to Consolidated Condensed Financial Statements is incorporated into this section by reference.
 Reference is made to Item 3.
-Legal Proceedings and Note T Contingencies in the Notes to Consolidated Financial Statements in our Form 10-K filed February 22, 2022.
+Legal Proceedings and Note T Contingencies in the Notes to Consolidated Financial Statements in our Form 10-K filed February 22, 2022 and Note 14 in the Notes to Consolidated Condensed Financial Statements in our Form 10-Q filed May 5, 2022.